Safari in the Masai Mara | Everything you need to know

 Are there campsites in the Masai Mara?

-The Masai Mara Triangle offers three public campsites—Oloololo, Eluai, and Iseiya.
-No advance booking is required for these public campsites.
+Camping in the Masai Mara is an unforgettable wilderness experience.
+There are three public campsites in the Masai Mara Triangle: Oloololo, Eluai, and Iseiya.
+No booking is required for these public campsites.
 Additional information about camping in the Triangle can be found on this website.

 Mark Davies, a fellow roadtripper, shared his camping experience in the Mara Triangle: